gailzmicrosoft/SampleDataPrep/docs/zta/ZtaFramework.md

 1. **Verify Explicitly**: Always authenticate and authorize based on all available data points (e.g., user identity, location, device health, service identity).
 2. **Use Least Privilege Access**: Limit access to only what is necessary for users, applications, and services.
 3. **Assume Breach**: Design the architecture as if the network is already compromised.

+## **Key Concepts for Implementation**

+1. **Start with Identity**: Secure all resources with Azure AD and managed identities.
+2. **Segment the Network**: Use VNets, NSGs, and private endpoints to isolate resources.
+3. **Encrypt Everything**: Ensure encryption at rest and in transit for all data.
+4. **Monitor Continuously**: Use Azure Monitor, Defender, and Sentinel for real-time insights.
+5. **Automate Compliance**: Use Azure Policy and IaC to enforce security configurations.

 ---